National Register Listings in Westchester County, New York

 Westchester County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Westchester County, New York.
+This timeline provides a condensed summary of the historical journey of Westchester County, New York.

 - 1683 - Westchester County is founded by an act of the New York Colonial Assembly.